sanuwanihewa/MRSyn/README.md

 ![](https://github.com/sanuwanihewa/MRSyn/blob/main/figures/animated.gif)

+The above figure shows the images in the order of conditional FLAIR contrast, Synthesized T2 contrast and Real T2 contrast

 ### Dataset Preparation

 We will be using 100 middle axial slices of T2 and FLAIR contrasts from Brats dataset and save each as .npy file.